Yasmín Esquivel Mossa

-Yasmín Esquivel Mossa (born September 15, 1963) is a Mexican lawyer and public official who serves as a minister of the Supreme Court of Justice of the Nation for the period 2019–2034.
+Yasmín Esquivel Mossa (born September 15, 1963) is a Mexican lawyer and public official who serves as a justice of the Supreme Court of Justice of the Nation since 2019.
 Since then, she has served in positions such as account secretary of the presidency of the Superior Agrarian Court or magistrate and president of the Superior Chamber of the Court of Administrative Litigation.

 By late 2022 and early 2023, Esquivel's academic standing has been questioned due to multiple accusations of plagiarism allegedly committed in her licentiate and doctoral theses, which Esquivel has denied.

 Career and education

-Yasmín Esquivel Mossa studied law at the Escuela Nacional de Estudios Profesionales (ENEP) Aragón of the National Autonomous University of Mexico (UNAM) and earned a licentiate in 1987 and a Doctor of Law degree from the Complutense University of Madrid and the Universidad Anáhuac, which she obtained in 2000.
+Esquivel Mossa studied law at the Escuela Nacional de Estudios Profesionales (ENEP) Aragón of the National Autonomous University of Mexico (UNAM) and earned a licentiate in 1987 and a Doctor of Law degree from the Complutense University of Madrid and the Universidad Anáhuac, which she obtained in 2000.
 She also did postgraduate work in administrative law and fiscal law in the Mexican financial system at Panamerican University.

 As a public official, she began her career in the legal and government subdelegation of the mayor's office in Coyoacán in 1985.
 She was a civil servant in the office of the Attorney General of the Federal District and in the Institute of the National Housing Fund for Workers.
 In the legal field, Esquivel served as study and account secretary of the presidency of the Superior Agrarian Court from 2000 to 2004.
 She was a magistrate of the Superior Chamber of the Court of Administrative Litigation in 2009, and was its president from 2012 to 2015.